-Buried Services when Those 4 5 A permit to dig must be issued by the main contractor before works 1 5 , 0 carrying out the works commence.
-All those involved in the works must be present when the PTD is issued and sign the permit l· A pre-Use Inspection of Cable Detecting Equipment must be carried out in order to check for any damage or defect, any found should be reported to the site supervisor and the item not used until and a replacement issued. · Cable Detecting Equipment must have an up-to-date Calibration Certificate which should be checked before use, the CAT should also be checked on a live service to ensure it works correctly ٠ Picks, Wrecking Bars etc must NOT be used when Hand Digging, only Shovels or Grafts are to be used, these must have insulated handles.
-20 ٠ Service Drawings must be obtained when the permit to dig is issued, these should be used only as a guide and not reliable upon as accurate information 5 ٠ Cable Detecting Equipment must only be used by competent persons.
+Buried Services when Those 4 5 A permit to dig must be issued by the main contractor before works 1 į 5 carrying out excavation works. carrying out the works commence.
+All those involved in the works must be present when the PTD is issued and sign the permit ٠ A pre-Use Inspection of Cable Detecting Equipment must be carried out in order to check for any damage or defect, any found should be reported to the site supervisor and the item not used until and a replacement issued. ٠ Cable Detecting Equipment must have an up-to-date Calibration Certificate which should be checked before use, the CAT should also be checked on a live service to ensure it works correctly ٠ Picks, Wrecking Bars etc must NOT be used when Hand Digging, only Shovels or Grafts are to be used, these must have insulated handles.
+2 20 ٠ Service Drawings must be obtained when the permit to dig is issued, these should be used only as a guide and not reliable upon as accurate information 5 ٠ Cable Detecting Equipment must only be used by competent persons.
 If in doubt as to how the equipment works ASK! ٠ Where necessary the Service provider must be contacted, and the service disconnected if possible ٠ Hand Digging must be carried out with care (always dig as though a Service is there) ٠ Scanning must be carried out regularly as the excavation works take place whether it is hand digging or mechanical digging

-Contamination of the ground, also the possibility Th those n site.
-The comment.
-All fuel tanks must be bunded.
+Fuel Spillage Contamination of the ground, also the possibility of fuel entering drains or water courses.
+Potential for fire/explosions from vapours within drainage systems.
+All those on site.
+The environment.
+20 All fuel tanks must be bunded.
 Any fuel containers (drums, cans etc.) must be appropriate for fuel storage and must be kept in a properly bunded area or in drip trays.
 The bund must be large enough to store the contents of the largest container present.
 Any spillage must be contained immediately using the spill kits that will be present in all refuelling areas.
 Any contaminated soil or spillage containment material (granules, sand, absorbents etc.) must be treated as hazardous waste and should be disposed of in accordance with the environmental procedures set out by the principal contractor and the local and national regulations.
 In the event that any fuel enters the drainage system, or any water courses, then appropriate authorities (Environment Agency, local authority, water company etc.) must be informed immediately.
 The principal contractor will designate refuelling area on site.
 This will be surrounded by the appropriate barriers.
 A small bunded area should be formed in front of the fuel tanks to contain any drips or spills from the nozzles of the tank hoses.
 If this is not possible, then a drip tray should be set up in front of the tank.
-5 5 --- ----------------------------- --- --- ---
+1 5 -- ---- --- --- ---